 At Activity Breaks, we’ve been sending groups of all shapes and sizes away on adventure holidays across Europe for years.
-We’ve smashed the once-popular idea of a summer holiday starting and ending on the beach by building all imaginable forms of activities into breaks, in the most beautiful locations.
-Whether you’re packing for a water sports break in the Italian Alps, or setting off on an all-inclusive break to a camping village in Croatia; here’s a few top tips on what to pack:
+We’ve smashed the once-popular idea of a summer holiday starting and ending on the beach by combining all imaginable forms of activities into breaks in the most beautiful locations.

-Good walking shoes – in almost any active holiday, you’re going to be walking.
+In almost any active holiday, you’re going to be walking.
 Whether that’s to the start of the cycle point, or the top of a canyon, it’s a good idea to bring a good pair of good, broken in walking shoes.
-It can also be worthwhile traveling in your walking shoes, as not only are airports big, but shoes take up lots of room in your suitcase!
+It can also be worthwhile travelling in your walking shoes, as not only are airports big, but shoes take up lots of room in your suitcase!

-Mosquito spray – certain types of mosquitoes are present in Italy and Slovenia and also on the south coasts of Spain, France and Croatia.
-If you’re going to be out a lot, and find that you attract mosquitoes, then we would suggest packing Deet.
+Certain types of mosquitoes are present in Italy and Slovenia and also on the south coasts of Spain, France and Croatia.
+If you’re going to be out a lot, and find that you attract mosquitoes, then we would suggest packing DEET.
 These sprays are available in most high-street pharmacies so don’t get ripped off at the airport!
-For Europe, your protective spray doesn’t need to be very strong, anything over 30% Deet works well.
+For Europe, your protective spray doesn’t need to be very strong, anything over 30% DEET works well.
 None of these areas are malarial zones, so sprays aren’t a necessity, but you might argue otherwise if you’re dealing with some nasty bites!

-Torch – really useful if you’re camping or staying at an eco-resort.
-Handy too for apres ski!
+Really useful if you’re camping or staying at an eco-resort.
 If you’re hiking, cycling or trekking, then it might be handy to pack a small head or hand torch too.